srydell/archInstall/README.md

             sda3
             sda4
             sda5
-        Where the first four is Windows partitions, so the fifth will become Linux.
         These are refered to as /dev/sdaN, where N is 1-5.
+The first four is Windows partitions, so the fifth will become the first associated with Linux.

    * ### Create disk partitions for Linux.